-And you may be thinking - where is the problem?
+And now you might be thinking - what's the problem?
 If you have some workarounds at hand - wonderful.
-It's easier than thinking up new solutions.
-But workarounds can be a sign that yours Company can not keep up anymore.
+It's easier than coming up with new solutions.
+However, workarounds can be a sign that your Company can not keep up anymore.

 The path of least resistance

 Let's look at the most common solutions that people use to do their jobs.
-Always popular is sending documents via eMail Personal accounts that allow them to work outside the office - that certainly benefits productivity.
+Always popular is sending documents via eMail personal accounts so they can work away from the office - productivity certainly benefits from this.

-Then there are the popular collaboration solutions - setting up unauthorized synchronization and sharing services so they can access many different files in a Starbucks or the airport lounge and share them with colleagues, suppliers, and partners.
+Then there are the popular collaboration solutions - setting up unapproved synchronization and sharing services so that they can access a wide variety of files in a Starbucks or the airport lounge and share them with colleagues, suppliers and partners.

-This means that sensitive corporate data is shared on the Internet in places your IT department can not see.
-And that's the problem with the path of least resistance - over time, it creates IT security issues in your business.
+This means that sensitive company data is distributed on the Internet in places that your IT department cannot see.
+And that is the problem with the path of least resistance - over time it leads to problems for IT security in your company.